zeus950068/NTHU_Micro_Drone_LAB/CRAZYFLIE/TUTORIAL/install aideck/Readme.md

 ## 2. install cfclient from latest release
-Each release of the client is pushed to the -[pypi repository](https://pypi.org/), so it can be installed with pip:
+Each release of the client is pushed to the [pypi repository](https://pypi.org/), so it can be installed with pip:
 ```bash
 pip3 install cfclient
 ```